igormiguell/KernelSU/website/docs/guide/difference-with-magisk.md

 ## Similarities

-- Module file format: Both use the ZIP format to organize modules, and the module format is practically identical.
+- Module file format: Both use the ZIP format to organize modules, and the module format is practically the same.
 - Module installation directory: Both are located in `/data/adb/modules`.
 - Systemless: Both support modifying `/system` in a systemless way through modules.
 - post-fs-data.sh: Execution time and semantics are exactly the same.
 - service.sh: Execution time and semantics are exactly the same.
-- system.prop: Completely identical.
+- system.prop: Completely the same.
-- sepolicy.rule: Completely identical.
+- sepolicy.rule: Completely the same.
 - BusyBox: Scripts are executed in BusyBox with "Standalone Mode" enabled in both cases.

 ## Differences